-5.3 Data Sets
+5.2 Data Sets

-Two image databases have been used in the tests.
-The first one corresponds to a hand gesture database used for hand gesture interaction on tabletops developed by us during this research work.
-The second one is a well known database used for shape matching benchmarking.
+Two image databases have been used in the empirical evaluation.
+The first one corresponds to a hand gesture image database designed for visual hand gesture interaction on tabletops developed by us during this research work.
+The second one is a well known database used for shape matching algorithms benchmarking.

-5.3.1 Hand Gesture Set for Tabletop Interaction
+5.2.1 Hand Gesture Set for Tabletop Interaction

-This image database is available at [7], and contains a set of binary images corresponding to consecutive even frames of three different dynamic hand gestures previously recorded as video sequences.
-This gestures are dynamic in the sense that include motion and pose change over time, as opposed to a pose, which is static, and can therefore be represented by only one image.
-The hand gesture database has been built during this research work in order to be used as a benchmark for shape skeletonization and recognition in the context of natural hand gesture interaction in IMT (described in chapter 2).
+We have made this image database available at [7].
+It contains a set of binary images corresponding to the even frames of the video recordings of three different dynamic hand gestures.
+These gestures are dynamic in the sense that include motion and pose changes over time, as opposed to a static pose, which can be represented by only one image.
+The hand gesture database has been built during this PhD work in order to be used as a benchmark for shape skeletonization and recognition in the context of natural hand gesture interaction in IMT (described in chapter 2).
 The three gestures in the database correspond to the basic hand gestures defined for the IMT design proposal in section 2.8 of chapter 2.
-Those gestures are grabbing an object, turning a page and pointing to some object.
-Examples of the initial, intermediate and final frames of each gesture are shown in fig. ??.
-This database includes 200 gesture samples, including 15 images each, for each of the 3 gestures, up to a total of 9000 images.
-All are in bitmap format with a resolution of 320x240 pixels.
+Those gestures are: grabbing an object, turning a page and pointing to some object.
+Examples of the initial, intermediate and final frames of each gesture are shown in fig. 5.1.
+This database includes 200 repetitions of the three basic gestures, each repetition represented by a sequence of 15 images, up to a total of $200 \times 3 \times 15 = 9000$ images.
+All of them are binary images, stored in Windows bitmap format (.bmp) with a resolution of 320×240 pixels.
 We will call this database Tabletop database henceforth.
 All the images are upright oriented, although there are orientation variation in the three dimensions.

-Figure 5.1: Image examples in database [7].
+Figure 5.1: IMT database examples.
+Image examples in database [7].
 Hand gestures for natural IMT interaction.